abdullateefvahora/CS50-Finance/README.md

 ---
 ## 🎥 Video Demonstration

-For a complete walkthrough of the website's front-end and features, **please watch the video included in this repository.** It provides a comprehensive tour of the user experience, from registration to buying and selling stocks.
+For a basic walkthrough of the website's front-end and features, **please watch the video included in this repository.**

 ---
 ## Usage